 Use smaller plates, bowls, and glasses to cut down on calories.
 The bigger your dish the more you eat.
 So cut back on chinaware to cut back on pounds.
 While eating out, choose to downsize rather than super-size.
 Opt for kids’ size meals, sharing a dish, or have part of your meal boxed up to take home.

-Choose Whole Foods
+- Choose Whole Foods

 Select whole fresh produce over boxed and packaged alternatives.
 The majority of food you put in your body should be food that would rot if left out on your counter top for a week or two.

 - Make Half Your Plate Fruits & Vegetables

 Use the MyPlate icon as a guide to make half your plate fruits and vegetables.
 Fruits and vegetables offer the most amount of nutrients per calorie than any other foods.
 They are also low in calories and generally high in fiber, which helps to fill you up and keep you full.

 Choose red, orange, and dark-green vegetables like tomatoes, sweet potatoes, and broccoli regularly.
 Fruit is also an excellent dessert, which is naturally sweet without any additional sugars or additives.
-The Food Groups:

 - Drink More Water

 Staying hydrated is a significant part of a healthy diet.
 Increase hydration and cut down on calorie-laden drinks by swapping all of your beverages with water.

+Citrus slices, such as lemon and orange, along with different herbs, like mint and lavender, are excellent ways to spice up water without the added caloric load.
 Choosing to incorporate good foods at moderate portions and sticking with them is half the battle.
 Knowing your body and feeling good is the other half to a healthy diet plan.